 Upon the completion of this offering, our authorized capital stock will consist of 1,000,000,000 shares of common stock, par value \$0.001 per share and 100,000,000 shares of undesignated preferred stock, par value \$0.01 per share.
-Upon the completion of this offering, the concurrent private placement and the secondary transaction, there will be 155,329,550 shares of our common stock issued and outstanding (or 156,679,550 shares issued and outstanding if the underwriters exercise in full their option to purchase additional shares from us and the Providence Investor), not including 16,600,010 shares of our common stock issuable upon exercise of outstanding stock options and vesting of outstanding restricted stock units as of March 31, 2021, and no shares of our preferred stock outstanding.
+Upon the completion of this offering, the concurrent private placement and the secondary transaction, we expect there to be 155,394,909 shares of our common stock issued and outstanding (or 156,744,909 shares issued and outstanding if the underwriters exercise in full their option to purchase additional shares from us and the Providence Investor), not including 16,600,010 shares of our common stock issuable upon exercise of outstanding stock options and vesting of outstanding restricted stock units and no shares of our preferred stock outstanding.